Chinese Canadian Legend Award Gala Celebrates “Our Country Our Legends”

-Mr. Bammy Wong, President of the ABNA, says that this year is the 17th anniversary of Chinese Canadian Legend Award, and 100 recipients have been recognized, with their stories published in a book each year.
-Mr. Bammy Wong also says that ABNA is honoured to have former Senator Honourable Dr. Vivienne Poy and former Lieutenant Governor of Manitoba the Honourable Philip S. Lee as the Honorary Patrons of the Award, and former Awardee Mr. Glenn Chan as Honorary Chairman of the 2016 Award Gala.
-The Gala will be held on Nov.
-12, 2016 at the Sheraton Parkway Toronto North Hotel.
+Mr. Bammy Wong, President of the ABNA, says that this year marks the 18th anniversary of Chinese Canadian Legend Award, and 112 recipients have been recognized, with their stories published in a book each year.
+Mr. Bammy Wong also says that ABNA is honoured to have former Senator Honourable Dr. Vivienne Poy and former Lieutenant Governor of Manitoba the Honourable Philip S. Lee as the Honorary Patrons of the Award.

 Mr. Stanley Kwan, head of the selection committee, which consists of 22 members, 18 of them past award recipients, says the six recipients are selected after a rigorous evaluation process.
 The Committee considered nominees' personal struggles to succeed despite adversary conditions, their fearless and courageous spirit, achievements, contributions, and their motivating impact on their friends and the community.
 The entire nomination and selection process is rigorous, fair and transparent.

 Mr. Glenn Chan, Chair of Operation Committee, expresses gratitude to the Selection Committee, the media, all the volunteers and members of the community.
 Without their ongoing dedication and support, the Chinese Canadian Legend would not be such a successful event year-after-year.